Meredith v. Daniels

 Apparently it isn't enough that the teachers' unions want to deny a future to the children of Indiana, they also want to take us back to the bad old days when anti-Catholics ran the Indiana public schools.
 Kids who attend religious schools should be able to apply for state scholarships on the same terms as everyone else, not sent to the back of the bus.Eric Rassbach, Deputy General Counsel/Becket

-On April 12, 2012, the Becket Fund filed a friend-of-the-court brief in the Indiana Supreme Court arguing that the Indiana state constitutional provision at issue should not be interpreted to shut down the Choice Scholarship Program.
-The Becket Fund’s brief argues that Article 1, Section 6 was adopted in a time of anti-Catholic agitation, just before the notoriously anti-Catholic Know-Nothing Party came to power in the Indiana Legislature.
-The section was therefore custom-designed to promote Protestant “common schools” and keep out Catholics, Jews, and others.
-Because of its bigoted origins, Article 1, Section 6 is tainted law and cannot be used to shut down the Choice Scholarship Program.
-The Becket Fund filed the brief with co-counsel Kevin Koons of Kroger, Gardis & Regas in Indianapolis.
+In April 2012, Becket filed an amicus brief in the Indiana Supreme Court arguing that Indiana’s constitution should not be interpreted to shut down the Choice Scholarship Program.
+The Blaine Amendments were adopted in a time of anti-Catholic agitation, just before the notoriously anti-Catholic Know-Nothing Party came to power in the Indiana Legislature.
+The amendment was therefore custom-designed to promote Protestant “common schools” and keep out Catholics, Jews, and others.
+Because of its bigoted origins, the Blaine Amendment is tainted law and cannot be used to shut down the Choice Scholarship Program.
+Becket filed the brief with co-counsel Kevin Koons of Kroger, Gardis & Regas in Indianapolis.